The Foundation to prevent antibiotic resistance

-To reduce the use of antibiotics in livestock was the reason to why BioGaia was founded 26 years ago.
-Ever since has antibiotic resistance been on the agenda.
-In 2015 a decision was taken by the Board to broaden the commitment and make antibiotic resistance BioGaia’s main focus within sustainability.
+To reduce the use of antibiotics in animal production was the reason for the formation of BioGaia 28 years ago.
+Ever since, antibiotic resistance has been a central issue for the company.
+In 2015 a decision was taken to broaden the commitment and make antibiotic resistance BioGaia’s main focus within sustainability.

 In 1928 Scottish scientist Alexander Fleming discovered that a fungus had destroyed some of the bacteria he was studying.
 He named the substance it released penicillin, but didn’t understand its effect.
 In 1945 production started and soon several other antibiotics were discovered.